felixnext/python-functown/README.md

 ### Testing functown Code

 This function also allows to test changes to functown in the development process.
-For that simply copy the current `functown` folder into the `example` folder and redeploy the function app.
+For that simply copy the current `functown` folder into the `example` folder and rename it to `functown_local`, then redeploy the function app.

 You should also update the version number in the `__init__.py` file of the `functown` folder before (which needs to be done for any changes, see section on `Versioning`).

+> **Note:** When you update dependencies you also need to temporarily add these dependencies to the `requirements.txt` file in the `example` folder (and remove them before commiting!).

 You can verify that the new version of the code was picked up by the first log statement in your return.